NegiArvind/Music-Genre_Classification_using-tflearn/README.md

                   |_____test_X.pkl
                   |_____test_y.pkl
    The structure for Spectrograms will be same as structure of RawDataset.The  only change will be instead of abc.mp3 there will be abc.png,xyz.png.
-   Same for the Slices also.
+   Same for the Slices also..